Charles Wysocki (artist): Biography

-By the 1980s, his products were reaping more than $7 million in annual sales and was said to have sold more than $10 million jigsaw puzzles over a decade.
+By the 1980s, his products were reaping more than $7 million in annual sales and was said to have sold more than $10 million in jigsaw puzzles over a decade.
 He was featured in the July 7, 1986 edition of People magazine.
-In an interview, Wysocki said "I like the fact that I appeal to the average guy...I feel so fortunate."
+In an interview, Wysocki said "I like the fact that I appeal to the average guy ...
+I feel so fortunate."

 Wysocki was a favorite artist of Ronald Reagan.
 As California governor, he hung one of Wysocki’s New England paintings in his office.
-After Reagan became President, Wysocki was extended an invitation to the 1981 White House Independence Day celebration.
+After Reagan became president, Wysocki was extended an invitation to the 1981 White House Independence Day celebration.
 At that time, his painting The White House Fourth of July Picnic, became part of the presidential art collection.
 In 1991 the Richard Nixon Library exhibited Wysocki’s works which drew thousands of visitors.

 Two books featuring Wysocki's works were published: An American Celebration (1985) and Heartland (1994).
 Although these met with much success, Publishers Weekly dubbed him a faux naïve artist.

 Wysocki made his home in Joshua Tree, California, painting up until his death in 2002 at the age of 73, following abdominal surgery complications.
 He died on his forty-second wedding anniversary, surrounded by his family.
 Wysocki was survived by his wife, three children and two grandchildren.

-Currently, Wysocki art prints continue to sell though galleries and alongside home decor through Wayfair.
+Currently, Wysocki art prints continue to sell through galleries and alongside home decor through Wayfair.
 His original oil paintings sell between $1,000 and $60,000 when they come up at auction.
 In 2020 Olde Bucks County fetched $60,000, exceeding Christie's pre-auction estimate of $10,000 to $20,000.